-The following provides an explanation of the terms we have used in the ETF listings.
+The following provides an explanation of the terms we use in the ETF listings.
 The explanations are listed in the order in which the data and information appear in the listing.

-Enhanced: The letter “E” before an ETF’s name indicates that the fund is designed to outperform its underlying index by improved security selection or following a strategy that reduces comparative volatility.
+Enhanced: The letter “E” before a name indicates that the fund is designed to outperform its underlying index by improved security selection or following a strategy that reduces comparative volatility.

 Exchanged-Traded Note (ETN): The letter “N” before a fund’s name indicates that the investment is an exchange-traded note.
 As stated earlier, an ETN is a debt security designed to mimic the performance of an underlying index.
 The credit quality of the issuer needs to be considered when researching an ETN.

 ETF Name: The exchange-traded funds are presented alphabetically by name within each category.